Eng-Elias/codetective/README.md

 ```

 ### `codetective gui`
-Launch Streamlit web interface.
+Launch web interface.

 **Options:**
 - `--host`: Host to run on (default: localhost)
-- `--port`: Port to run on (default: 8501)
+- `--port`: Port to run on (default: 7891 for NiceGUI, 8501 for Streamlit)
+- `--gui-type`: GUI framework to use (nicegui or streamlit, default: nicegui)

 ## Configuration